Looking to MIG weld some mild steel?

 Or how long a tank of C25 will last you.

-Read on… And you’ll learn all about it.
+Read on… And you’ll find out all about it.

-In this table you’ll find the popular tank, bottle and cylinder sizes.
-For Argon and Carbon Dioxide gas tanks for when you’re MIG welding mild steel.
+In this table you’ll find the popular tank, bottle and welding gas cylinder sizes.

 The amount of high pressure gas in a tank is measure in cubic feet (cf)